Medically reviewed by Drugs.com. Last updated on Nov 15, 2020.

 Dermatologic: Night sweats (≥5%)

 Hematologic & oncologic: Second primary malignant neoplasm (9%), malignant neoplasm of skin (4%), malignant solid tumor (4%), anemia (3%), malignant neoplasm (hematologic: 2%)

 Hypersensitivity: Hypersensitivity reaction (≥5%)

 • Hepatotoxicity: Liver enzyme elevations (AST/ALT more than 3 times ULN, total bilirubin more than 2 times ULN, and alkaline phosphatase less than 2 times ULN) have occurred.
 Monitor liver function tests periodically; may require treatment interruption and/or discontinuation.

 • Infusion reactions: Infusion reactions (eg, fever, chills, hypertension) have been reported; all reactions were grade 3 or lower.
 Bradycardia and hypotension have also occurred during infusion.
 The majority of infusion reactions (~70%) occurred during the first dose.
-Premedicate with dexamethasone, H1- and H2-blockers, and acetaminophen prior to each dose.
+Premedicate with dexamethasone, H1- and H2-antagonists, and acetaminophen prior to each dose.
 Administer in a facility with immediate access to resuscitative measures (eg, glucocorticoids, epinephrine, bronchodilators, and/or oxygen).
 May require treatment interruption, infusion rate modification, and/or discontinuation.

 • Interference with determination of myeloma response: Elotuzumab (a human IgG kappa monoclonal antibody) may be detected on serum protein electrophoresis and immunofixation assays which monitor for endogenous M-protein.
 Interference with these assays by elotuzumab may affect the determination of complete response and disease progression in some patients with IgG kappa myeloma protein.